 Like Aeroplan Points, only Aeroplan members can earn and spend eUpgrade credits.
 The biggest difference between the two is what you can spend them on:

 - You can earn eUpgrade credits by buying Air Canada Flight Passes and climbing Aeroplan membership levels.
-The credits are only useable for eUpgrades on Air Canada, Air Canada Express, or Air Canada Rouge flights.
+The credits are only usable for eUpgrades on Air Canada, Air Canada Express, or Air Canada Rouge flights.

 You can see how many eUpgrade credits you have by logging into the Aeroplan app or website, clicking on "My Aeroplan," and selecting the "Benefits" tab.